-9) Route the wiring harnesses so all connections can be made to the terminal strip without the harness putting tension on the individual wires.
+- 9) Route the wiring harnesses so all connections can be made to the terminal strip without the harness putting tension on the individual wires.
 One or more small Zip Ties can be used to position the harness to ensure there is no tension on the wires.
-Replace the plastic cover over the green terminal strip.
+Close the plastic cover over the green terminal strip. - 10) Locate the 6-pin PDB harness connector.

-10) Locate the 6-pin connector near the free end of the wiring harness previously connected to the VFD.
 Plug this 6-pin male connector into the 6-pin VFD female connector located on the BOB.
 This is the only 6-pin connector on the BOB and will be located along one edge of the board.
+Plug the 4-pin connector located on the same end of the wiring harness into the 4-pin female connector labeled PDB on the BOB board.

-Figure 3-18 BOB 6-Pin Connector
+Figure 3-15 BOB 6-Pin and 4-Pin Connectors

-11) The remaining wiring harness has an 8-pin connector on one end, and a variety of connections on the other end.
-Connect the 8-pin connector to the mating connector on the end of the PDB main air/wiring harness assembly where it enters the electrical control panel cabinet.
+11) The other end of the wiring harness has a 4-pin connector and a 8-pin connector.
+Connect the male connectors to the mating female connectors on the end of the PDB main air/wiring harness assembly where it enters the electrical control panel cabinet.